shin-kinos/cons-mirny99/README.md

 where *N* is the number of amino acid types ( 21 or 7 ) and *K* is the length of a site.
 That equation normalizes Shannon's entropy so that conserved ( low entropy ) sites score 1 and diverse ( high entropy ) sites score 0 [2].

 * *AA* = 21 types : The case that residues are not taken account of their stereochemical properties, that is, 20 standard amino acid types and gap.
-* *AA* = 7 types : The case that residues are taken account of their stereochemical properties by classifing them into 7 types as follows [3]:
+* *AA* = 7 types : The case that residues are taken account of their stereochemical properties by classifying them into 7 types as follows [3]:

 	* Aliphatic = `{A, V, L, I, M, C}`
 	* Aromatic = `{F, W, Y, H}`